adamsilver/fdpb/09-a-file-upload-form.md

 - Onchange is historically problematic but the feature detection caters for this.
 - Onchange is also problematic because it goes against accessibility criteria as mentioned in previous chapters.
 - Using the label to trigger the input doesn't work
+- Reseting (cloning) the file input for onchange.

 ### End note?